 Using your credit card for everything

-Keep in mind, whenever you don’t pay back what you owe in full, interest is generally payable - and that includes when you only pay the minimum amount owing.
+Each month, if you don’t pay back what you owe in full, interest is generally payable on your credit card - and that includes when you only pay the minimum amount owing.

-Try to live within your means, stick to realistic goals, and when you’re looking to make a purchase, ask yourself if it’s something you really need, or if it’s something you simply want this week.
+Try to live within your means, stick to realistic goals and when you’re looking to make a purchase, ask yourself if it’s something you really need, or if it’s something you simply want this week.
 At least try to buy it on sale if you have to.

 Borrowing money from those nearest and dearest

-When you’re in a bind, while you may be tempted to ask your bestie for a cash hand-out, remember it could put some strain on the friendship, particularly if it becomes a regular thing.
+When you’re in a bind, while you may be tempted to ask your folks or bestie for a cash hand-out, remember doing that can put strain on any relationship, particularly if it’s becoming a regular thing.

-Your mate may need the money back before you can repay it.
-They might begin judging your spending habits, or worse, cut you off if they don’t get the money back on time or at all.
+The person may need that money back before you can pay them.
+They might also begin judging your spending habits, or worse, cut you off if they don’t get the money back on time, or at all.

 Buying a pricey car

-The purchase price of a new car is one thing, but remember you’ll also need to factor in added costs, such as insurance, rego, petrol and regular servicing, are another.
+The purchase price of a new car is one thing, but remember you’ll also need to factor in added costs, such as insurance, rego, petrol and regular servicing.

-While it’s possible that tertiary qualifications could increase your employment opportunities and potentially help you to earn more over the course of your career, it’s also not guaranteed.
+While it’s certainly possible that tertiary qualifications could increase your employment opportunities and potentially help you earn more money over the course of your career, it’s also not guaranteed.

 With that in mind, it’s worth asking yourself whether the field you want to enter requires tertiary qualifications.
-After all, if you can get where you want through alternate routes, these may be worth exploring, particularly with the average debt for a tertiary student in Australia is around $23,280, with the average time taken to repay this debt taking a little more than nine years2.
+If you can get where you want through alternative routes, these may be worth exploring.
+After all, the average amount of outstanding debt for a tertiary student in Australia is around $23,280, with the average time taken to repay this debt taking a little more than nine years2.

 Quitting your job after a bad day

-If it’s your current pay cheque that’s causing a meltdown, consider whether you've earned a pay rise and how you might go about asking for one.
+If it’s your current pay cheque that you’re not happy with, consider whether you've earned a pay rise and how you might go about asking for one.